New gas pipeline boosts Europe's bid to ease Russian supply - NewsBreak

 Tagliapietra added: “The strategy — particularly by Germany — over the last 50 years was always one of engaging with Russia on energy. ...
 But given what we are seeing in Ukraine and given Russia’s view of international relations, it’s not the kind of country with which we would like to do business.”

-EU policymakers argue that while Eastern European members are among the most dependent on Russian gas, the size of their markets makes the problem manageable.
-Bulgaria imported 90% of its gas from Russia but only consumes 3 billion cubic meters annually — 30 times less than lead consumer Germany, according to 2020 data from EU statistics agency Eurostat.
+EU policymakers argue that while Eastern European members are some of the most dependent on Russian gas, the size of their markets makes the problem manageable.
+Bulgaria imported 90% of its gas from Russia but only consumes 3 billion cubic meters each year — thirty times less than lead consumer Germany, according to 2020 data from Eurostat, the EU statistics agency.

-The Greece-Bulgaria pipeline will complement the existing European network, much of which dates to the Soviet era, when Moscow sought badly needed funds for its faltering economy and Western suppliers to help build its pipelines.
+Officially called the Gas Interconnector Greece-Bulgaria, the new pipeline will complement the existing European network.
+Much of that dates to the Soviet era, transporting gas from vast energy fields in Russia westward, when Moscow sought badly needed funds for its faltering command economy and Western suppliers to help build its pipelines.

 On the ground, the project faced multiple holdups because of supply chain snags during the COVID-19 pandemic.

-Receiving specialized parts and moving personnel after construction got underway in early 2020 soon became increasingly difficult, said Antonis Mitzalis, executive director of Greek contractor AVAX, which oversaw the project.
+Receiving specialized parts and moving personnel after construction got underway in early 2020 soon became increasingly difficult, said Antonis Mitzalis, executive director of the Greek contractor AVAX that oversaw the project.

-Construction of the pipeline finished in early April, he said, while work and testing at two metering stations and software installation are in the final stages.
+Construction finished in early April, he said, while work and testing at two metering stations and software installation are in the final stages.

 “We had a sequence in mind.
 But the fact that some materials did not arrive made us rework that sequence, sometimes with a cost effect,” Mitzalis said.